 - Does the lender publish their lending guidelines on their website or is all this information hidden?

-$5 million dollars at 5% and no interest for one year, with a FREE toaster and 100% LTV Ratio
+$5 million dollars at 5% and no interest for one year, with a FREE toaster and 100% LTV Ratio!

-Now I'm no Einstein, but unless it's your mom giving you the above loan, I'd be deeply suspicious of terms.
-Be on the look out for loans that seem too good to be true.
+Now, I'm no Einstein, but unless it's your mom giving you the above loan, I'd be deeply suspicious of terms like these.

-- Hard money loans generally have higher interest rates starting from 8% and can go as high as 15%.
-If a lender is offering you a 5% or lower interest rate it could be too good to be true.
+- Hard money loans generally have higher interest rates, starting from 8% and can go as high as 15%.
+If a lender is offering you a 5% or lower interest rate, it could be a sign of a scam.

 It's one of the oldest scams on the internet, also known as the Nigerian Prince Scam, it works as follows:

-For a hard money loan, the fees will usually be the origination fee, points and possibly an appraisal.
+- For a hard money loan, the fees will usually be the origination fee, points and possibly an appraisal.
 Any other type of fee would look suspicious.

 When submitting documentation to a lender, be sure to verify you're dealing with a reputable business.